benlangfeld/mobile-fu/README.md

 Usage
 -----

-Add this this one line to the controller.
+Add this this one line to the controller (you may need to restart your server afterwards).

     class ApplicationController < ActionController::Base
       has_mobile_fu